 As a provider of telecommunication products and services, our business operations are subject to the regulations of the ROC Fair Trade Act, or the FTA, which is administered and enforced by the ROC Fair Trade Commission, or the FTC.
 The FTA requires, among other things, that the marketing and promotional materials of a business to be true and not misleading.
 The FTA also prohibits a business from participating or engaging in a cartel or other anti-competitive conduct.
 The FTC has the authority under the FTA to investigate and, where appropriate, impose fines and penalties on a business that violates any regulations promulgated by the FTA.
 The consequences of any such violations could have a material adverse effect on our business and results of operations.
 See "Item 4.

 Information on the Company-B. Business Overview-Regulation" for a discussion of the FTA applicable to us.
 We have been investigated and penalized by the FTC in the past and may continue to be investigated or penalized by the FTC in the future if we fail to comply with the relevant regulations.
-As the FTA provides the FTC broad discretion to interpret anti-competition actions and enforce the relevant clauses under the FTA, we are unable to predict whether the FTC would initiate investigations on any of our daily business activities or find us liable for violating the FTA in the future.
-The investigations of and penalties imposed by the FTC could interrupt our provision of products or services and have a negative impact on our reputation, business operations and results of operations.
+As the FTA provides the FTC broad discretion to interpret cartel or other anti-competition actions and enforce the relevant clauses under the FTA and FTC might take a different view of our existing business operation in the wake of advancement of global regulatory trend, we are unable to predict whether or when the FTC would initiate investigations on any of our daily business activities or find us liable for violating the FTA in the future.
+The investigations of any penalties imposed by the FTC could interrupt our provision of products or services and have a negative impact on our reputation, business operations and results of operations.

-If we do not or are unable to obtain and maintain the licenses to operate our business, our business prospects and future results of operations would be adversely affected.
+If we do not or are unable to obtain and maintain the approvals to operate our business, our business prospects and future results of operations would be adversely affected.

-We operate our businesses with approvals and licenses granted by the government.
-If these approvals or licenses are revoked or suspended or are not renewed, or if we are unable to obtain any additional licenses that we may need to operate or expand our business in the manner we desire, then our financial condition and results of operations, as well as our prospects, will suffer.
-For example, in November 2017, we obtained 4G mobile broadband services spectrum in 1800MHz and 2100MHz frequency bands, which are valid until the end of 2030 and 2033, respectively.
+We operate our businesses with approvals granted by the government.
+If these approvals are revoked or suspended or are not renewed, or if we are unable to obtain any additional licenses that we may need to operate or expand our business in the manner we desire, then our financial condition and results of operations, as well as our prospects, will suffer.

+For example, in November 2017, we obtained 4G mobile broadband services spectrum licenses in 1800MHz and 2100MHz frequency bands from the government, which are valid until the end of 2030 and 2033, respectively.
+Although the obtained license expired in September 2020 due to changes of regulatory law, our right to use the spectrums are continuing during the period.
 Furthermore, the NCC held the auction for the fifth generation license, or 5G, mobile networks in December 2019, and we obtained spectrum in 3.5GHz and 28GHz frequency bands in February 2020.
+However, if we fail to obtain approval from the government for any of the above purposes, our business, operating results and financial condition may be materially and adversely affected.

-If we are unable to successfully acquire and maintain the rights to use the licenses or frequency spectrums that we need for our future business operations, our business prospects and future results of operations may be materially and adversely affected.
+If we are unable to successfully acquire and maintain the rights to use the frequency spectrums that we may need for our future business operations, our business prospects and future results of operations may be materially and adversely affected.

-Increasing market competition may adversely affect our growth and profitability by causing us to lose customers, charge lower tariffs or spend more on marketing.
+Market competition may adversely affect our growth and profitability by causing us to lose customers, charge lower tariffs or spend more on marketing.